wooferzfg/wwrando/README.md

 This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's wwrando](https://github.com/LagoLunatic/wwrando).

 **This adds features from the Wind Waker Randomizer to an ISO without randomization.**
-Intended to make a more enjoyable casual experience reflecting many changes made for Wind Waker HD.
+Intended to make a more enjoyable casual experience reflecting many quality of life changes made for Wind Waker HD.

 *The download button above is for source code, not the application.*
 **[Download the program here](https://github.com/WideBoner/betterww/releases)**